 But the far greater opportunity is identifying opportunities to serve a target market by leveraging digital transformation to solve customer problems and create efficiencies.
-Customer research is the key to locating and quantifying digital transformation opportunities—as a problem-solving outsider, product managers can glean from interviews and surveys what customer pain points exist and then devise digital solutions to mitigate them.
+Customer research is the key to locating and quantifying digital transformation opportunities.
+As a problem-solving outsider, product managers can glean from interviews and surveys what customer pain points exist and devise digital solutions to mitigate them.
 If these solutions are compelling enough and have a decent ROI for customers, a new market opportunity exists.

 Digital transformation also changes the landscape for customer communication.
 No longer are customers satisfied with one-way communication and a toll-free number if they run into a problem; they’re looking for a continual dialog with their partners that includes helpful information and responsive enhancements to the products they rely upon.

 Digital transformation is difficult and threatens the status quo by its very definition, but it also represents tremendous opportunities in nearly every industry.
-Customers want solutions that make things easier, cheaper and faster, fueling growth and putting pressure on the competition.
+Customers want solutions that make things easier, cheaper, and faster, fueling growth and putting pressure on the competition.